-As part of the pre-release preparation, animals undergo health checks and their feeding habits, behavior, weight and body condition are closely monitored.
+As part of the pre-release preparation, animals undergo health checks and have their feeding habits, behavior, weight and body condition closely monitored.

-Before release, our field teams carry out field surveys to evaluate the suitability of release locations.
-Habitat condition, evidence of wild populations and the hunting pressures are considered to maximize the survival rate of released animals and ensure they will support wild populations.
-We are now in the process of monitoring these releases and their impacts on wild populations.
-We want to ensure that these releases are supporting the recovery of threatened wildlife species.
+Before release, our field teams carry out surveys to evaluate the suitability of the release locations.
+Habitat conditions, evidence of wild populations and the hunting pressures are all considered to ensure the best chance of survival for the released animals.
+We continually monitor these releases and their impacts on wild populations, to ensure that these releases will help support the recovery of threatened wildlife species.

-Save Vietnam’s Wildlife aims for our rescue center to serve as a role model for excellent animal management and welfare standards for rescue centers throughout Vietnam.
-We aim to lead the way in pangolin rehabilitation for other organisations across Vietnam and oversees, by demonstrating excellent animal care standards and providing technical advice and training.
+Save Vietnam’s Wildlife aim is to ensure that our rescue center serves as a role model for other centers within Vietnam in animal management and welfare standards.
+We lead the way for other organizations across Vietnam and overseas in pangolin rehabilitation by demonstrating the highest animal care standards and providing other facilities with technical advice and training.

-Over the past 5 years, Save Vietnam’s Wildlife has become established as a conservation organization which is internationally recognized as a world leader in the rescue, captive husbandry, rehabilitation and release of pangolin species in Vietnam, and is well respected for its work with Vietnamese small carnivore species.
-We have used the development of SVW and our improved outreach capabilities to directly work with other rescue centres in Vietnam.
-SVW has provided expertise, staff training, and logistical and financial support to help improve animal welfare standards in several government rescue centres in Vietnam.
-This includes supported Hanoi Wildlife Rescue Centre, where we helped 115 trade-confiscated pangolins being released back into the wild.
-We also work with Cat Tien Wildlife Rescue Centre to release 9 other pangolins.
+Over the past 7 years, Save Vietnam’s Wildlife has become established as a conservation organization which is internationally recognized as a world leader in the rescue, captive husbandry, rehabilitation and release of pangolin species in Vietnam, and is well respected for its work with Vietnamese small carnivore species.
+We have used the development of SVW and our improved outreach capabilities to directly work with other rescue centers in Vietnam.
+SVW has provided expertise, staff training, and logistical and financial support to help improve animal welfare standards in several government rescue centers in Vietnam.
+This includes supporting the Hanoi Wildlife Rescue Centre, where we assisted in the release of 115 pangolins confiscated from illegal trade.
+We also worked with Cat Tien Wildlife Rescue Centre to release a further 9.

 In 2017, SVW started a collaboration with Pu Mat National Park.
-Since starting the partnership with Pu Mat National Park, SVW has undertaken training and built the capacity of the keepers at the rescue centre, employed dedicated keeping and veterinary staff, improved animal husbandry practices and quarantine procedures, repaired and upgraded the 552m2 quarantine facilities, established a new 135m2 veterinary facility, constructed 24 dedicated quarantine facilities (240m2), and upgraded food preparation and storage areas.
-A total of 305 animals including primates, turtles, rodents and other wildlife have been rescued and rehabilitated at the centre since our involvement.
+Since starting the partnership with Pu Mat National Park, SVW has provided training to further build the capacity of the keepers at the rescue center.
+We have also employed dedicated animal keepers and veterinary staff, improved animal husbandry practices and quarantine procedures, repaired and upgraded the 552m2 quarantine facilities, established a new 135m2 veterinary facility, constructed 24 dedicated quarantine facilities (240m2), and upgraded food preparation and storage areas.